tidyomics/tidySpatialWorkshop/README.md

 ## Workshop package installation

 If you want to install the packages and material post-workshop, the instructions are below.
-The workshop is designed for R `4.4` and Bioconductor 3.19.
+The workshop is designed for R `4.5` and Bioconductor 3.21.

 ```
+# Update Bioconductor
+if (!require("BiocManager", quietly = TRUE))
+    install.packages("BiocManager")
+BiocManager::install(version = "3.21")

 # Install workshop package
 #install.packages('remotes')